xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 Order of Construction and Destruction
 ---
-The default constructors are called in the order of inheritance, while the default destructors are called in the opposite order.
+* the default constructors are called in the order of inheritance (base first and derived next)
+* the default destructors are called in the opposite order.
 BUT you can only explicitly call the base class’s parameterised constructor in the derived class
 ```
 Child(int j): Parent(j)